Washington (state): Agriculture

 Washington is a leading agricultural state.
-For 2018, the total value of Washington's agricultural products was $10.6 billion.
+In 2023, the total value of Washington's agricultural products was $14 billion.
 In 2014, Washington ranked first in the nation in production of red raspberries (90.5 percent of total U.S. production), hops (79.3 percent), spearmint oil (75 percent), wrinkled seed peas (70.4 percent), apples (71.1 percent), sweet cherries (62.3 percent), pears (45.6 percent), Concord grapes (55.1 percent), carrots for processing (30.6 percent), and green peas for processing (32.4 percent).

 Washington also ranked second in the nation in the production of fall potatoes (a quarter of the nation's production), nectarines, apricots, asparagus, all raspberries, grapes (all varieties taken together), sweet corn for processing (a quarter of the nation's production), and summer onions (a fifth of the nation's production).
 Washington also ranked third in the nation in the production of dried peas, lentils, onions, and peppermint oil.

 The apple industry is of particular importance to Washington.
 Because of the favorable climate of dry, warm summers and cold winters of central Washington, the state has led the U.S. in apple production since the 1920s.
 Two areas account for the vast majority of the state's apple crop: the Wenatchee–Okanogan region (comprising Chelan, Okanogan, Douglas, and Grant counties), and the Yakima region (comprising Yakima, Benton, and Kittitas counties).
 Washington produces seven principal varieties of apples which are exported to more than sixty countries.

 Wine

-Washington ranks second in the United States in the production of wine, behind only California.
-By 2006, the state had over 31000 acre of vineyards, a harvest of 120000 ST of grapes, and exports going to more than forty countries around the world from the state's 600 wineries.
-By 2021, that number had grown to 1050 wineries.
+Washington ranks third in the United States in the production of wine, behind California and New York, having produced 25.7 e6gal in 2024.

+In 2006, the state had over 31000 acre of vineyards, a harvest of 120000 ST of grapes, and exports going to more than forty countries around the world from the state's 600 wineries.
+By 2021, that number had grown to 1,050 wineries.
 While there are some viticultural activities in the cooler, wetter western half of the state, almost all (99%) of wine grape production takes place in the desert-like eastern half.
 The rain shadow of the Cascade Range leaves the Columbia River Basin with around 8 in of annual rain fall, making irrigation and water rights of paramount interest to the Washington wine industry.
 Viticulture in the state is also influenced by long sunlight hours (on average, two more hours a day than in California during the growing season) and consistent temperatures.